Last updated September 2023

 It’s why it pays off to chase up customers who abandon their carts.
 By treating cart abandonment as a key step in the customer’s purchase journey, you can start using it to your advantage.

 That said, online shoppers sometimes abandon their carts even if they’re ready to buy.
-Common reasons include:
+Here are 7 common reasons.